Jim, Forever Young

 The thing about committing suicide is that it never stops the pain.
 It only transfers it to others.

-It’s been over twenty-three years since I got the “phone call,” and it’s still hard.
+It’s almost twenty-nine years since I got the phone call, and it’s still hard.
 Even today I can’t listen to certain songs on the radio that remind me of Jim without shedding a few tears.

 Then sometimes, when I get my old and aching body out snowshoeing through a secluded hemlock grove, and feel the frigid wind bite my nose and cheeks, I’ll look back over my tracks and see Jim, forever 35-years-old, nudging me to walk a little faster, followed by that deep laugh from the bottom of his belly.
 And I’ll pause to reflect in that bitter cold, that I’m glad we’re still doing these things together.